"The program made me a more competitive candidate."

-SPS degree-seeking and certificate students are encouraged to discuss their career goals with their academic advisors.
-SPS academic advisers are available to help with job search strategies, resume review, and provide program-tailored career advice.
+SPS degree-seeking and certificate students are encouraged to discuss their career goals with their academic advisers, who are available to help with job search strategies, resume review, and provide program-tailored career advice.

 How often should I meet with my academic adviser?

 We encourage students to meet with their adviser at least once per year.
 If you have more specific concerns, feel free to meet quarterly, or more often.